June 25-29, 2024

 At PA BASS, bass serve as a springboard to learn about biology, stream ecology, habitat, watersheds, and warm water fisheries conservation.
 After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

-Below are a few highlights of the PA Bass Field School.
+Below are a few highlights of the PA Bass field school curriculum.

 Students explore fish anatomy and diseases through dissections led by fisheries biologists.